blaurockm/zorro-ib-cpapi-plugin/README.md

-# Interactive Brokers Client Portal API Plugin for Zorro-Project
+# Interactive Brokers Client Portal API Plugin for Zorro

 ## Using the plugin

-1. Download the client portal gateway.
+1. Download the client portal gateway. (+ Java if necessary)
-2.
+2. Put plugin-dll into Zorro-plugin folder.

 ### Authentication

+Login into client portal on https://localhost:5000/.
+Accept insecure connection or provide a valid certificate.
+Username & password in Zorro are not used.
 Interactive Brokers requires an authentication once a day.
 Automatic (re-)authentication with reduced security of you account can be achieved with https://github.com/Voyz/ibeam

 ### Trading limitations

-you have on Session for all active Zorro-Instances.
+you have one session for all active Zorro-Instances.
-All your scripts shared the limitation of 10 market-data-requests per second.
-Meaning can cannot have more than 5 assets with minute-bar-data.
+That means: all your scripts shared the limitation of 10 market-data-requests per second.
+All scripts running with this plugin cannot than 5 assets with minute-bar-data.

 ## Compiling the plugin

 for now you have to use Visual Studio, community edition is ok.
-You have to have a Zorro installation because of the header files and ZorroDLL.cpp
+You have to have a Zorro installation for the header files and ZorroDLL.cpp

-you need vcpkg - manager: json-c package is statically linked to the plugin
+you need vcpkg - manager: json-c package will be statically linked to the plugin.

-vcpkg install json-c:x86-windows-static
+"vcpkg install json-c:x86-windows-static"

 ## Links